bitburner-official/bitburner-src/markdown/bitburner.singularity.getownedsourcefiles.md

 RAM cost: 5 GB

 Returns an array of source files.

-This array always contains your current Source-Files and their levels, regardless of BitNode options.
-If you want to check the active levels of Source-Files and other BitNode options, you can check the "ResetInfo.bitNodeOptions" property with [getResetInfo](./bitburner.ns.getresetinfo.md)<!-- -->.
+This function takes BitNode options into account.
+For example, let's say you have SF 1.3, but you overrode the active level of SF1 and set it to level 0.
+In this case, this function returns {<!-- -->"n":1,"lvl":0<!-- -->}<!-- -->.